Rachel Waddington - Dip.Psych, Dip.Couns, FD (Open), PgCert Coach

 - Conversion Diploma in Psychology

-I have experience working with issues arising from abuse, neglect and attachment difficulties such as low self-confidence, stress, generalised anxiety disorder, relationship issues, depression, addiction, self-harm and suicidal thoughts.
-I have experience working with issues arising from acquired disability, diagnosis of ill-health, pre-natal diagnosis, caring responsibilities and being the focus of hate crime.
-I have experience of working both short-term and long-term with clients.
+I have experience working with issues arising from domestic violence, abuse, neglect & attachment difficulties such as low self-esteem, stress, generalised anxiety disorder, relationship issues, depression, addiction, self-harm & suicidal ideation.

-I have particular experience working with young adults, women who have experienced domestic violence and people with a range of disabilities or long-term health conditions including people with learning disabilities and mental health issues.
+I have long-standing experience working with people with a range of disabilities & long-term health conditions including people with learning disabilities & mental health issues.

 Areas of counselling I deal with